seldonian-framework/Tutorials/_tutorials/pytorch_mnist.md

     You will see the following output:
 </p>
 {% highlight python %}
-Have 5 epochs and 234 batches of size 150
+Have 5 epochs and 234 batches of size 150 for a total of 1170 iterations

 Epoch: 0, batch iteration 0
 Epoch: 0, batch iteration 10